 Rain-loving plants to brighten your home and garden

-India’s monsoon season, stretching from June to September, brings much-needed rain to the subcontinent, revitalising landscapes and replenishing water resources.
+India’s monsoon season, stretching from June to September, brings much-needed rain to the subcontinent, revitalizing landscapes and replenishing water resources.
+The increased humidity and moisture create ideal growing conditions for many tropical and rain-loving plants.

-This season is also ideal for planting flora that thrive in wet and humid conditions.
-Whether you have a garden, balcony, or just a few pots indoors, here are some of the best plants to choose for the monsoon in India.
+This season is also perfect for planting species that thrive in wet and humid conditions.
+Whether you have a garden, balcony, or just a few pots indoors, choosing the right plants can help your space stay lush and vibrant throughout the rainy season.

 Top 10 Monsoon Plants and Their Characteristics